khasanthika/statistics-blog1/_posts/2025-03-12-The Magic of Sampling.md

   - *Census:* Provides a complete snapshot of the population at one point in time.
   - *Sampling:* Provides estimates that require careful extrapolation, but allows researchers to allocate resources for deeper analysis of each response.

-*(For a detailed comparison, check out KeyDifferences.com’s article on the differences between census and sampling [citeturn1search5].)*

 ---

 ## Why Sampling Matters